edgelesssys/contrast/docs/docs/getting-started/deployment.md

 ### Add service mesh annotations

-Contrast provides its own PKI system rooted in attestation.
+Contrast provides its own PKI based on attestation.
 The **Contrast Coordinator**, a service deployed alongside your workloads, acts as both:

 - The central remote attestation service.